When to Visit Key West, Florida: What to Expect by Season & Month

 Key West Beach in November

-Key West is a great place to visit in November if you want to get in the festive mood but want to skip the chilly weather.
-The Key West Harbor Walk of Lights kickstarts with the Lighting of the Bight, the official opening ceremony for the nautical-themed light installations.
+We think Key West is a great place to visit in November if you want to get in the festive mood without the chilly weather.
+The Key West Harbor Walk of Lights kicks off with the Lighting of the Bight, the official opening ceremony for the nautical-themed light installations.

 December